Lesson Plan - Get It!

 Before you read any stories today, you are going to make sure you know the different feelings a person or character can have.
 Let's have some fun making feeling blobs!

 - Make a list of as many feelings as you can think of.
 You can watch Patty Shukla's Feelings | Emotions song video and listen to the song to help you with your list

 - art supplies to make faces on the paint blobs

 - Use paint and paintbrush to make large paint splatters on the art paper.
 Allow the paint to dry.

 - Use art supplies to make faces on the dry blobs of paints.
 Make one face for each of the feelings you listed at the beginning of this activity.
-Here is an example of feeling blobs that are finished:
+Here is an example of feeling blobs from Terry's Fabrics.

 - After the feeling blobs dry, use them while reading the story, The Ant and The Bee, with your teacher.
 Each time you read about a feeling in the story, point to the feeling blob that correctly identifies that feeling.
 You will be reading the story once you get to the Got It? section (The story The Ant and The Bee is available online at Internet Story Club of America).

 Here is another activity you can do before reading the story, The Ant and The Bee:

 - Print out the Faces Flashcards (Downloadable Resources).

 - Use a pair of scissors to cut the flashcards from the paper (be careful!).